ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ### Create a New Phoenix Project

-_This section is based the [Phoenix installation docs](https://hexdocs.pm/phoenix/installation.html).
+_This section is based on the [Phoenix installation docs](https://hexdocs.pm/phoenix/installation.html).
 For more details go there._

-We first need to create a fresh Phoenix project using the Phoenix project generator.
 First we need to install the Phoenix project generator, then we'll run the generator to create our new project.

 **NOTE: DO NOT run `mix ecto.create`, (as it asks you to) we will do this the Ash way later.**